Åsa Sandell

 Åsa Maria Sandell (born January 24, 1967) is a Swedish journalist and professional female super middleweight boxer.

 Early life

 Sandell was born in Hovsta in Örebro County, and has a university degree in journalism and literature.

 Career

 She was European champion in 2000 and has been Swedish champion a few times.
-She met Laila Ali on December 17, 2005 in the Max-Schmeling-Halle, Berlin, but the judges controversially decided that she had lost on points after five rounds.
+She faced Laila Ali on December 17, 2005, in the Max-Schmeling-Halle, Berlin, and lost by TKO after five rounds.

 Personal life

 As of 2004, she lives in Malmö and works as editor at the Culture section at the newspaper Helsingborgs Dagblad, based in nearby Helsingborg.